knpuniversity/oo/knpu/episode3/pdo-ship-storage.md

 What I want to do is move all the querying logic from `ShipLoader` into this `PdoShipStorage` class.
 Let's start with the logic that queries for one ship and pasting that over here.
-Notice, that we're not returning object here this is just a really dumb class that returns data, an array in our case.
+Notice, that we're not returning an object here this is just a really dumb class that returns data, an array in our case.

-There is one problem, we have a `getPdo` function inside of `ShipLoader` that only references a pdo property.
+There is one problem, we have a `getPdo` function inside of `ShipLoader` that references a pdo property.
 Point being, our PDO storage needs access to the PDO object, so we're going to use dependency injection, a topic we covered a lot in episode 2.
-Since we need the PDO object inside of this class, add `public function __construct(PDO $pdo)` and store it as a property with `$this->pdo = $pdo;`.
-If this pattern is new to you just head back and watch the dependency injection video in episode 2 of OO.
+Add `public function __construct(PDO $pdo)` and store it as a property with `$this->pdo = $pdo;`.
+If this pattern is new to you just head back and watch the dependency injection video in episode 2 of the OO series.

 Here we're saying, whomever creates our PDO ship storage class must pass in the pdo object.
 This is cool because we need it.
 Now I can just reference the property there directly.